huimeiwu/recommendation-system/README.md

 ## Collaboration Context

-This was developed during an internship at JoblogicX, working with a cross-functional team of ML engineers, data engineers, and product designers.
-I focused on the ingredient-level layer and ensured seamless integration into downstream systems.
+This project was developed during an internship at JoblogicX in collaboration with ML engineers, data engineers, and product designers.
+I focused on the ingredient-level modeling layer and worked closely with teammates to ensure alignment with downstream product-level ranking and experimentation workflows.